 It varies from the lender to lender.
 HSBC has different requirements for example to Halifax.
 If you contact us we can check via the appropriate lender.
 If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in Crawley.
 Conveyancing will be smoother if you use a solicitor in Crawley especially if they are familiar with such properties in Crawley.

-Should I be wary about third parties that I am dealing with are suggesting a nationwide conveyancing firm rather than a High Street Crawley conveyancing firm?
+Should I be wary about 3rd parties that I am dealing with are encouraging me to use a web based conveyancing firm rather than a High Street Crawley conveyancing firm?

-As with many service providers, often suggestions from connections can be extremely useful or valuable.
-Nevertheless there are many players in a conveyancing transaction; estate agents, financial adviser and mortgage companies may recommend solicitors to instruct.
-Sometimes these lawyers might be known to one of the organisations as being good in their field, but sometimes there behind the scenes financial incentive behind the endorsement.
-You have the right to select your preferred conveyancer.
-You need to be aware that the majority of banks specify a panel list of solicitors you have to use for the mortgage aspect of your house move.
+As with many professional services, often suggestions from connections can be worth their weight in gold.
+Nevertheless there are many players in a conveyancing transaction; estate agents, financial adviser and mortgage companies might all recommend conveyancers to retain.
+On occasion the conveyancers might be known to one of the organisations as experts in their field, but sometimes there behind the scenes financial incentive behind the endorsement.
+You have the right to choose your own conveyancer.
+However, bear in mind that some mortgage providers specify a panel list of law firms you must use for the mortgage related work in your house move.